danse-inelastic/matter/docs/tutorial.rst

 Tutorial
 ========

-Here are a set of operations one might try:

 One can initialize the data structures from atom types and positions:

 >>> from matter import Structure, Lattice, Atom